 You may bleed more than expected or develop an infection.
 Organs near the surgery area may be damaged.
 During surgery, you may need one large incision instead of several small incisions.
 A leak may develop along the staple line where it is holding your sleeve closed.
 This leak can cause a severe infection.
 You may have nausea, vomiting, or heartburn.
 You may not lose as much weight as you want or you may gain weight.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 - You have trouble breathing.

 - You have chest pain that does not go away or gets worse.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 - Your wounds are draining pus or look red or swollen.
 They may feel warm, painful, or tender.

 - You have a fever higher than 101°F (38.3°C).

 - Your pain does not get better with medicine, or it gets worse.

 - Your bowel movements are black or bloody.